rust-lang/rust/src/doc/rustc-dev-guide/src/compiler-src.md

 > You may find it helpful to read [The Overview Chapter](./overview.md) first,
 > which gives an overview of how the compiler works.
 The crates mentioned in
 > this section implement the compiler.
+>
+> NOTE: As of this writing, the crates all live in `src/`, but there is an MCP
+> to move them to a new `compiler/` directory.

 The compiler crates all have names starting with `librustc_*`.
-These are a large collection of interdependent crates.
-There is also the `rustc` crate which is the actual binary.
-It doesn't actually do anything besides calling the compiler main function elsewhere.
+These are a collection of around 50 interdependent crates ranging in size from tiny to huge.
+There is also the `rustc` crate which is the actual binary (i.e. the `main` function); it doesn't actually do anything besides calling the `rustc_driver` crate, which drives the various parts of compilation in other crates.

 The dependency structure of these crates is complex, but roughly it is something like this: